CAT vs MAT: What is the Difference Between MAT and CAT Exam?

 CAT vs MAT: Exam Conducting Body

-CAT: The exam is conducted once a year for admissions to MBA/PGDM courses.
-The exam is conducted by the Indian Institute of Management (IIM) on rotation basis.
+CAT: The exam is conducted annually for admissions to MBA/PGDM courses.
+It is conducted by the Indian Institute of Management (IIM) on rotation basis.
 Every year, one of the top IIMs is given the responsibility to conduct the exam.
-CAT 2021 was conducted by IIM Ahmedabad on November 28.
-Details about CAT 2022 will be announced in July.
+CAT is a Computer Based Test (CBT) mode exam and the most popular of all MBA entrance exams.

 CAT vs MAT: Eligibility Criteria

-CAT: Candidates must hold a bachelor’s degree from a recognised board or university with minimum of 50 per cent aggregate or equivalent CGPA in the qualifying exam.
+CAT eligibility criteria: Candidates must hold a bachelor’s degree from a recognised board or university with minimum of 50 per cent aggregate or equivalent CGPA in the qualifying exam.
 Candidates belonging to SC, ST and PWD/DA categories must have obtained a minimum of 45 per cent aggregate.

-Also Read: CAT Eligibility Criteria
+Also Read: CAT Eligibility Criteria 2025

-Also Read: MAT Eligibility Criteria
+Also Read: MAT Eligibility Criteria 2025

 CAT vs MAT: Frequency of Exam

 MAT: MAT is conducted multiple times in a year in four phases - February, May, September and December.
 Dates of IBT, PBT and CBT mode exams are different and candidates can choose one or more examination mode.
-CBT and PBT mode exams are conducted in single slot, while IBT is conducted in two or more slots.
+CBT and PBT mode exams are conducted in single slot, while IBT is conducted in two slots.
 Candidates can choose IBT slots as per their preference.

 CAT vs MAT: Exam Pattern

-Also Read: CAT exam pattern
+Also Read: CAT exam pattern 2025

-Also Read: MAT exam pattern
+Also Read: MAT exam pattern 2025

 CAT vs MAT: Exam Duration